savq/melange-nvim/README.md

 * (recommended) [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)
 * `termguicolors` enabled for true color support

-melange will work with Vim 8, however, since Vim 8 doesn't have tree-sitter, the syntax highlighting won't be as fine-tuned.
+Melange will work with Vim 8, however, since Vim 8 doesn't have tree-sitter, the syntax highlighting won't be as fine-tuned.